 A number of our stockholders, including some of the former stockholders of ChinaRen, are parties to an agreement with us that provides these stockholders with the right to require us to register the sale of shares owned by them.
-Registration of these shares of our common stock would permit the sale of these shares without regard to the restrictions of Rule 144, and in the case of the former shareholders of ChinaRen, would permit sale by these holders prior to October 18, 2001 including mergers, consolidations and the sale of all or substantially all of our assets, election of directors and other significant corporate actions.
-They will also have significant influence in preventing or causing a change in control.
-In addition, without the consent of these stockholders, we could be prevented from entering into transactions that could be beneficial to us.
-The interests of these stockholders may differ from the interests of the other stockholders.
+Registration of these shares of our common stock would permit the sale of these shares without regard to the restrictions of Rule 144.
+This registration statement is being filed pursuant to that agreement.